Xenosb/learn.rb/chapters/00-git_and_setup/readme.md

 ## Assignment

-This chapters homework includes creating your own repository on GitHub, modifying the readme and creating a pull request.
+This chapter's homework includes creating your own repository on GitHub, modifying the readme and creating a pull request.
 This workflow will be used in the future for homework review as you will be adding members of teaching staff as approvers/reviewers to your pull requests.